 - An episode of the The X-Files starts with what appears to be Mulder and Scully questioning a suspect; when the suspect says something to the effect of "everyone has a doppleganger," we see the faces of the Similar Squad for the first time.
 The malevolent force of the episode then seriously injures the two, leading to the real Mulder and Scully investigating days later.
 They never notice the resemblance, but Mulder suspects the other two agents were in a relationship.

 - Community has several examples, recurring most often is the set of actors who portray the study group in Abed's student films.

 - In the "Girl Group" episode of Big Time Rush, the boys seek help from an old, washed up boy band called Boyz in the Attic.
 There are four members of this band, and each one clearly a deadbeat future parody of the BTR boys.

-- Ned's Declassified School Survival Guide: Jennifer befriends a girl named Jennifer Tu who she has everything in common with.
+- Ned's Declassified School Survival Guide: Moze befriends a girl named Jennifer Tu who she has everything in common with.
 Jennifer Tu's best friends are Ted and Mookie, and yes, it seems like they act just like Ned and Cookie.